mevatron/salad-client/docs/ContainerGroupInstancePatch.md

 HasDeletionCost returns a boolean if a field has been set.

-### SetDeletionCostNil

-`func (o *ContainerGroupInstancePatch) SetDeletionCostNil(b bool)`

- SetDeletionCostNil sets the value for DeletionCost to be an explicit nil

-### UnsetDeletionCost
-`func (o *ContainerGroupInstancePatch) UnsetDeletionCost()`

-UnsetDeletionCost ensures that no value is present for DeletionCost, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)